Exactly What It Says on the Tin

 - George (brother of Malcolm and Angus) was the bassist for a short period of time.

-- George has served as producer on many of the band's records, especially their early ones.
+- George served as producer on many of the band's records, especially their early ones.

-- Stevie Young (the son of Malcom, Angus, and George's brother Alex) filled in while Malcolm dealt with alcohol dependancy (because they looked so alike, not many fans were aware there was a switch).
+- Stevie Young (the son of Malcolm, Angus, and George's brother Alex) filled in while Malcolm dealt with alcohol dependancy (because they looked so alike, not many fans were aware there was a switch).
+With Malcolm's recent retirement, Stevie has been named his full-time replacement.

 - The Mamas & The Papas included husband and wife John and Michelle Phillips.